jg-eno/CTF-Writeups/README.md

 <h3 align="center">Securing the digital world, One byte at a time</h3>

-### This repository contains the writeups for all the challenges under ApoorvCTF
+### This repository contains the writeups for all the CTF challenges authored by us.